platanus/potassium/README.md

 - Create the github repository for the project (it used `hub` under the hood)
 - A `bin/setup` script to setup things on a newly cloned project
 - A `bin/cibuild` script to run continuous integration build on CI
+- A `db:fake_data:load` rake task to load fake data for development

 [pool]: https://devcenter.heroku.com/articles/concurrency-and-database-connections